lcaballero/XplorJavaDB/readme.md

 # Introduction

-In the spirit of TDD this library is intended to help facilitate schema migrations where table creation scripts, and alter command are stored in XML and then applied to a database.
+In the spirit of TDD this library is intended to help facilitate schema migrations where table creation scripts, and alter commands are stored in XML and then applied to a database.

 ## Overview